Guard Your Heart Against Self-Hatred

-The last two weeks I have talked about guarding your heart in dating relationships.
-Today I want to talk about how to protect your heart from your own negative self-talk.
+I have talked about guarding your heart in dating relationships and now I want to talk about how to protect your heart from your own negative self-talk.
 How can you guard your heart from bitterness and the lies that you tell yourself, which the world has convinced you are true?

 The main principle to guarding your heart

 Fill your heart with TRUTH and believe the TRUTH when the world tries to tell you LIES.

 LIE There is nothing good in my life.
 I hate my life.
 I have every right to be bitter.
 Everyone is against me.

 Here is the truth: Life can be hard, but there is always something to be thankful for, and it is our choice whether we decide to look for the good around us or remain bitter.
 It is possible to train our minds to move from thoughts of despair to thoughts of gratitude.
 Start small…I am thankful for the warmth of the sun on my face, the feel of grass under my toes, the smell of coffee brewing, my comfy sweats, the ability to breath deep, the joy of a good book or movie, etc.

 If research shows that practicing gratitude INCREASES happiness, optimism, and satisfaction with your life, isn't it worth a try?